Breast Reduction Procedures

 Book a Consultation with a UELC Surgeon

 Individuals interested in a breast reduction procedure should contact us and schedule a free Personal Consultation with a UELC specialist.
 We look forward to meeting you and discussing your goals.
 We are dedicated to helping you achieve the best results.
 For more information, visit our FAQ page.
-We have two locations in Vaughan and Brampton to help serve you better.
+We have three locations in Vaughan, Toronto and Brampton to help serve you better.